 PFC George Robert Dietrich was the son of Joseph F. Dietrich and Eva Venemann-Dietrich.
 He was born on August 27, 1914, in Hibbing, Minnesota, and grew up at 407 Godfrey in Louisville, Kentucky, with his three sisters and brother.
 He was known as “Bob” to his family and friends.
 Before he was drafted into the U. S. Army on March 5, 1941, he worked for his father’s contracting company as a carpenter.
-When Selective Service Registration became law on October 16, 1940, he registered for the draft and named his father as his contact person.
-He also indicated he was employed by Struck Construction Company, Ft.
+When Selective Service Registration became law on October 16, 1940, he registered for the draft, named his father as his contact person, and indicated he was employed by Struck Construction Company, Ft.
 Knox, Kentucky.
 After being drafted into the army, he did his basic training at Fort Knox.
-Upon arriving there, he was assigned to D Company, 192nd Tank Battalion which had been a Kentucky National Guard tank company from Harrodsburg.

 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.